 Dr. Trussler will see you in the aftercare facility the day after your procedure.
-Your first visit should be scheduled when the drains are ready for removal.
+An office visit should be scheduled when the drains are ready for removal.
 Your drains will be removed by Dr. Trussler in the office.
 Your sutures will be removed in 7-10 days if they are not dissolved.
 Generally they are dissolvable and will fall out.

-You will then schedule follow up visits at 3 weeks, 6 weeks, 3-6 months and 1 year for post-op check-ups.
+] You will then schedule follow up visits at 3 weeks, 6 months, and 1 year post-op.